FAQs

 When should I use iThenticate?

-All researchers are advised to scan final version of all documents before submitting them for publication, for example to a journal, blog, or media outlet.
+All researchers are advised to scan the final version of all documents before submitting them for publication, for example to a journal, blog, or media outlet.

-Higher degree by research candidates are advised to scan all major pieces of writing before submission as part of their progress reports and milestones, e.g. at confirmation and final submission.
+Graduate researchers are advised to scan all major pieces of writing before submission as part of their progress reports and milestones, e.g. at confirmation and final submission.

 iThenticate can also be used throughout your writing process.
 Using it on drafts will help identify and address errors early and prevent problems becoming deeply embedded.
 Running the final version of a piece of writing through the software before submission will catch any new issues introduced during revision.